Cse21-034/ottawa-ndzibs-shipping/DEPLOYMENT.md

 ### 1. Prepare Backend for Deployment

-The backend is already configured for deployment with the `render.yaml` file.
+The backend is configured for deployment with the `render.yaml` file that builds only the server components.

 ### 2. Environment Variables